HDFGroup/PyHexad/docs/arrays/h5writeArray.rst

 Writing Arrays: ``h5writeArray``
 --------------------------------

-``h5writeArray`` writes data to one- and two-dimensional HDF5 arrays.
+``h5writeArray`` writes data from an Excel range to one- or two-dimensional HDF5 arrays.
 There are variants for writing all elements, a contiguous rectilinear subset (hyperslab), or a strided rectilinear subset of an :term:`HDF5 array`.

+If the HDF5 array does not already exist, it will be created and optional arguments will be ignored.

+Shape mismatches are handled within the extensibility limits of the destination array.
+That is, an extensible array will be reshaped automatically to accomodate the data within its specified bounds.
+For a fixed-shape array, a shape mismatch will generate an error.

 .. rubric:: Excel UDF Syntax